ming-qiu/theia/README.md

 - Track 3: `ScanFg02` (foreground element 2)
 - Tracks with "ref" in name are skipped

-### ShotGrid Integration
+### Timeline Comparison

-When using `--shotgun`:
+When using `--old-timeline`:
-- Matches shots by code and project
+- Matches shots by Shot Code between current and old timeline
-- Retrieves previous cut timecodes
+- Compares Cut In/Out frame numbers for each matched shot
-- Calculates frame shift between old and new cut
+- Calculates frame differences (In: ±N, Out: ±M)
-- Applies shift to all shot/element frame numbers
+- Detects retime changes between edits
-- Records differences in "Change to Cut" columns
+- Records all differences in the "Change to Cut" column of the Shots sheet

 ## Tips & Best Practices